 In addition to his work with San Fermin, Ludwig-Leone has written for a wide variety of ensembles and soloists, including including ACME, Alabama Symphony Orchestra, Brooklyn Youth Chorus, The Crossing, Decoda, Fifth House Ensemble, Indianapolis Symphony Orchestra, International Contemporary Ensemble, JACK Quartet, Manhattan Choral Ensemble, NOW Ensemble, yarn/wire, harpist Lavinia Meijer, and pianist Simone Dinnerstein.
 He was named the 2015 Composer-In-Residence for the Alabama Symphony Orchestra, and is a recipient of residencies from The MacDowell Colony, Banff Centre for the Arts, and the Við Djúpið music festival in Iceland.

-Ludwig-Leone has worked extensively with choreographer Troy Schumacher, composing five ballets for Schumacher’s ballet company BalletCollective.
-Together the pair have collaborated with visual artist David Salle, architect (and New York City Lowline creator) James Ramsey, photographer Paul Maffi, and poet Cynthia Zarin.
-In 2015, the New York City Ballet premiered Common Ground, Ludwig-Leone’s first commission from the company.
+Ludwig-Leone has worked extensively with choreographer Troy Schumacher, and their ballet Common Ground was premiered by the New York City Ballet in 2015.
+He has composed five ballets for Schumacher’s ballet company BalletCollective, collaborating with visual artist David Salle, architect (and NYC Lowline creator) James Ramsey, photographer Paul Maffi, and poet Cynthia Zarin.

 Upon graduating from Yale University in 2011, Ludwig-Leone worked as a musical assistant for the composer Nico Muhly.
 Born in Rhode Island and raised in rural Massachusetts, he currently lives in Prospect Heights, Brooklyn.